 We are supporting research and stakeholder engagement processes to develop strategies for confronting Maryland’s most important environmental challenges.
 We are funding organizing and advocacy campaigns to build public support for stronger environmental policies and we are supporting administrative advocacy and litigation to reduce pollution and hold polluters accountable.
 Through all of this we are helping to build a bigger, stronger, and more diverse base of environmentally engaged Marylanders.

 In the Fall of 2010 the Town Creek Foundation Board of Trustees decided to ‘sunset’ the foundation over a ten year period.
 With particular respect to restoring the Chesapeake Bay and transitioning Maryland to a low carbon economy, they believe that the urgency of the challenges and the promise of the opportunities is such as to warrant a full commitment from us.
-Accordingly, the pace of our grantmaking will accelerate so as to exhaust our endowment sometime around 2020.
+Accordingly, the pace of our grantmaking will accelerate so as to exhaust our endowment in 2019.

 We believe that Maryland’s efforts to restore the Bay and reduce greenhouse gas emissions have evolved to the point where a special window of opportunity has opened for substantial progress.
 In each area the State has established clear goals, an ambitious timetable, and robust planning processes.
 Over the next ten years the Town Creek Foundation will be doing what we can to help ensure the success of these efforts.